 - a.
 Returning students who participate in Room Reclaim are given first priority.
 Those who reclaim their same residence hall are assigned first.
-Students requesting other Residence Halls are then assigned by initial date of deposit, and space availability. - b.
+Students requesting other Residence Halls are then assigned by the initial date of a room reservation fee, and space availability. - b.
 Returning students, who did not pre-register or participate in Room Reclaim, should complete a returning student application at check-out.
 These applicants are assigned to residence hall preference by date of deposit. - c.
-New students are assigned to residence hall preferences by date of deposit. - d.
-New out-of-district applications received after May 31 will be assigned a room only after all in-district students are assigned and space is available. - e.
+New students are assigned to residence hall preferences by date of room reservation fees. - d.
 Due to space limitations, private rooms are not available.